 I am a conceptual documentary artist who returned to visual expression in 2014 after a 12-year career as a civil rights lawyer.
-My work examines American power and identity in the post-9/11 era through photographs, archival material, and sound.
+My work examines American power and identity in the post-9/11 era through photographs, archives, text, and sound.

 2000 Harvard Law School, J.D.

 1995 Brown University, B.A., magna cum laude, Honors in Modern Culture & Media (photography)

 1992-95 Rhode Island School of Design (RISD), photography classes

 Welcome to Camp America: Inside Guantánamo Bay (Radius Books, 2017)

 2017 Welcome to Camp America, Steven Kasher Gallery (New York, NY)

 2017 Welcome to Camp America, Carriage House Gallery, Brown University (Providence, RI)

 2017 Welcome to Camp America, BMW Photo Space of GoEun Museum of Photography (Busan, S. Korea)

 2017 Welcome to Camp America, Centre de la Photographie Genève (Switzerland)